AviAgarwal27/election-blog/content/post/2024-10-07-post-5-state-level-predictions/index.md

 # National Two-Party Vote Predictions

 I decided to shift away from using a weighted polling average and instead focus on a simple average of polls from weeks 5 to 8.
 The main reason for this change is that the weighted polling average, constructed by regressing historical data on each week, resulted in an artificially high R-squared of around 0.95 when recent poll data was added.
-This high correlation occurred because the weighted polling average was based on the same outcome factor being regressed again, leading to a model that seemed highly accurate but was likely overfitting to past data.
-Such overfitting makes it a poor predictor of future election outcomes.
-By switching to an average of polls from weeks 5 to 8, I aim to use a more straightforward and unbiased metric, which should offer better predictive power without inflating the model’s performance through recursive correlation.
+This high correlation occurred because the weighted polling average was based on the same outcome factor being regressed again, leading to a model that seemed highly accurate but was likely over fitting to past data.
+By switching to an average of polls from weeks 5 to 8, I aim to use a more straightforward metric, which should offer better predictive power without inflating the model’s performance.
 I will later explain why I chose this specific period.

 As a result, this week's linear regression model, which is otherwise identical to last week’s, has a lower adjusted R-squared.
 However, I believe this model is a better predictor for future outcomes.
 The share it predicts for Harris has increased to 53% which is more compared to last week, likely due to recent polling trends in her favor over Trump.
 I am unsure why Q2 RDPI growth is no longer statistically significant in this model.
 My main theory is that polls closer to the election are more strongly correlated with the actual two-party vote share, which may reduce the overall impact of Q2 RDPI growth in the model.